 The higher apprenticeship is delivered as a blended course.
 Most material will be in the form of directed self-learning via the universities e-learning platform, Moodle, and face to face teaching held over the summer.

 The University of Kent is at the forefront of providing science-based higher and degree apprenticeships.
-It was the first university to provide a bioscience-aligned degree programme for the Laboratory Scientist higher apprenticeship standard.
+It was the first university to provide a bioscience-aligned degree programme for the Technician Scientist higher apprenticeship standard.
 Our expertise in e-learning delivery, together with flexible entry points, means that the programme can be delivered with the least disruption to the business.

-We offer optional top-up study of 1.5 years in the BSc Applied Bioscience Higher Apprenticeship programme, which also underpins Laboratory Scientist higher apprenticeship standard.
+We offer optional top-up study of 1.5 years in the BSc Applied Bioscience Higher Apprenticeship programme, which underpins Laboratory Scientist higher apprenticeship standard.

 The University of Kent has delivered higher apprenticeships since 2011, working with industry-leading employers including GlaxoSmithKline, Pfizer, AstraZeneca, Novartis and Unilever.